-Figure A.3: Lateral View of Model Specimen Mounted in Triaxial Test Facility in which both axial and lateral loads could be applied to the top of a test column by means of a moving loading head.
+Figure A.4: Isometric View of Model Specimen and Control Loads Applied by Triaxial Test Facility.
+East West Actuator was used only for Maintenance of Lateral Stability. in which both axial and lateral loads could be applied to the top of a test column by means of a moving loading head.
 Vertical alignment of the axial load was thus assured and appropriate $P-\Delta$ effects were generated during lateral deflections.
-The column "foundation", as shown in Figure A.3, was rigidly attached to the test floor, thus assuring a fixed-end condition at the column base.
+The column "foundation," as shown in figure A.3, was rigidly attached to the test floor, thus assuring a fixed-end condition at the column base.